Cray-HPE/docs-csm/008-CSM-VALIDATION.md

   - May fail immediately after platform install.
 Should pass after the TrustedCerts Operator has updated BSS (Global cloud-init meta) with CA certificates.
 * K8S Test: Kubernetes Velero No Failed Backups
   - Due to a [known issue](https://github.com/vmware-tanzu/velero/issues/1980) with Velero, a backup may be attempted immediately upon the deployment of a backup schedule (for example, vault).
 It may be necessary to use the ```velero``` command to delete backups from a Kubernetes node to clear this situation.
+* K8S Test: sdc Drive Test
+  - There is a known test issue that can produce false failures of this test.
+  - If it fails, perform the manual validation steps from the [Validation section](005-CSM-METAL-INSTALL.md#validation) of the [CSM Metal Install](005-CSM-METAL-INSTALL.md) chapter.

 <a name="hms-tests"></a>
 ## Hardware Management Services Tests